FOREX-Dollar bulls retreat as Yellen stresses need for caution

 * Yellen highlights external risks, stresses caution

-SYDNEY, March 30 (Reuters) - Dollar bulls were on the defensive early on Wednesday after yet another setback inflicted by Federal Reserve chair Janet Yellen, whose cautious tone left markets wondering if there will be even one hike in U.S. interest rates this year.
+TOKYO/SYDNEY, March 30 (Reuters) - Dollar bulls were on the defensive on Wednesday after Federal Reserve chair Janet Yellen’s cautious tone left markets wondering if there will be even one hike to U.S. interest rates this year.

 In a speech to the Economic Club of New York, Yellen stressed the need to be cautious in raising rates and highlighted external risks including low oil prices and slower growth abroad.